nodejs/node/doc/api/crypto.md

 default was changed after Node.js v0.8 to use [`Buffer`][] objects by default instead.

-### Recent ECDH changes

-Usage of `ECDH` with non-dynamically generated key pairs has been simplified.
-Now, [`ecdh.setPrivateKey()`][] can be called with a preselected private key and the associated public point (key) will be computed and stored in the object.
-This allows code to only store and provide the private part of the EC key pair.
-[`ecdh.setPrivateKey()`][] now also validates that the private key is valid for the selected curve.

-The [`ecdh.setPublicKey()`][] method is now deprecated as its inclusion in the API is not useful.
-Either a previously stored private key should be set, which automatically generates the associated public key, or [`ecdh.generateKeys()`][] should be called.
-The main drawback of using [`ecdh.setPublicKey()`][] is that it can be used to put the ECDH key pair into an inconsistent state.

 ### Support for weak or compromised algorithms

 The `crypto` module still supports some algorithms which are already